My pension is losing money. What should I do?

 It’s always worth remembering, that the value of an investment can go down as well as up and you could get back less than you invested.

 While it can be un-settling to witness a decline in the value of your pension, it's crucial to remember that these fluctuations are a normal part of investing.
-The recent global events and economic uncertainties have undoubtedly impacted pension funds, but history has shown that markets tend to recover over time.
+Global events and economic uncertainties have undoubtedly impacted pension funds in the past, but history has shown that markets tend to recover over time.
 Ultimately, the value of your pension over the long term, not its day-to-day fluctuations, is what matters most.